shih-hao-tseng/SLSpy/README.md

 ## Synopsis
 *SLSpy* provides a Python-based framework to design and simulate model-based control systems, especially for system level synthesis (SLS) methods.
 The details of the framework are described in the paper

-Shih-Hao Tseng and Jing Shuang (Lisa) Li, ``SLSpy: Python-Based System-Level Controller Synthesis Framework,'' 2020 (submitted for review).
+Shih-Hao Tseng and Jing Shuang (Lisa) Li, ``[SLSpy: Python-Based System-Level Controller Synthesis Framework](https://arxiv.org/abs/2004.12565),'' 2020.

 The synthesis workflow follows the structure in the paper

-Shih-Hao Tseng and James Anderson, ``[Deployment Architectures for Cyber-Physical Control Systems](https://arxiv.org/abs/1911.01510),'' 2019.
+Shih-Hao Tseng and James Anderson, ``[Deployment Architectures for Cyber-Physical Control Systems](https://arxiv.org/abs/1911.01510),'' 2019. (also in *Proc.
+IEEE ACC*, 2020)

 ## System Requirement
 * Python 2.7 or higher